Shipbuilding: Indus Valley

 The oldest known tidal dock in the world was built around 2500 BC during the Harappan civilisation at Lothal near the present day Mangrol harbour on the Gujarat coast in India.
-Other ports were probably at Balakot and Dwarka.
+Other ports were probably at Kot Bala and Dwarka.
 However, it is probable that many small-scale ports, and not massive ports, were used for the Harappan maritime trade.
 Ships from the harbour at these ancient port cities established trade with Mesopotamia.
 Shipbuilding and boatmaking may have been prosperous industries in ancient India.
 Native labourers may have manufactured the flotilla of boats used by Alexander the Great to navigate across the Hydaspes and even the Indus, under Nearchos.
 The Indians also exported teak for shipbuilding to ancient Persia.
 Other references to Indian timber used for shipbuilding is noted in the works of Ibn Jubayr.

 2nd millennium BC

-Austronesia

-The crab claw sail was developed by Austronesians within Island Southeast Asia at around 1500 BC, from the more primitive V-shaped square sails.
-This is believed to have spurred the invention of the characteristic outriggers of Austronesian vessels, as well as later derivative Austronesian fore-and-aft rigs like the tanja sail and the junk sail.

 Mediterranean

 The ships of Ancient Egypt's Eighteenth Dynasty were typically about 25 meters (80 ft) in length and had a single mast, sometimes consisting of two poles lashed together at the top making an "A" shape.
 They mounted a single square sail on a yard, with an additional spar along the bottom of the sail.
 These ships could also be oar propelled.
 The ocean- and sea-going ships of Ancient Egypt were constructed with cedar wood, most likely hailing from Lebanon.

 The ships of Phoenicia seem to have been of a similar design.